 Field trip no. 1 from “Geologic Excursions to the Rocky Mountains and Beyond” field trip guidebook of the 1996 Annual Meeting of the Geological Society of America.
 Field Guide for the Detachment Structures of the Eastern Absaroka Range, Wyoming.
-(See SP-44 for a complete set.)
+(SP-44 has the complete set.)
 37 pages.
 Digital PDF download.
 OF-96-04-01D

 From the Introduction: